NewMediaCaucus/nmc-website/README.md

 - Kirby
   - Leave this alone unless updating the Kirby CMS
 - Media
-  - Leave this alone too, contents are auto-generated
+  - Leave this alone, too.
+Contents are auto-generated
 - Site
    - Blueprints
      - Controls how the panel operates